Breazile/MandoPuter/README.md

 What is the difference between the original MandoPuter and a Mandoputer Pi?
 * The original [MandoPuter](https://github.com/Breazile/MandoPuter) has a longer battery life, but is best suited for text and one image
-* The [MandoPuter Pi](https://github.com/Breazile/MandoPuterPi) has lot more memory and cam display multiple images including animated GIFs at the cost of lower battery life
+* The [MandoPuter Pi](https://github.com/Breazile/MandoPuterPi) has lot more memory and can display multiple images including animated GIFs at the cost of lower battery life

 ## Parts list: